SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 ### Pros and Cons

-Learning games, like everything, have **pros** and **cons**.
+Learning games, like everything, have **pros** but also **cons**.

-Perhaps one of the biggest is the inability for teachers to have a clear cut way of including video games into the rigid school curriculum.
+Perhaps one of the biggest cons is the inability for teachers to have a clear cut way of including video games into the rigid school curriculum.
 They could stumble upon difficulties when trying to merge traditional learning with game-based one, and also in finding topics connected both to games and theory lessons.

 It's also difficult to keep under control the students and their unpredictable behaviour when games are involved.
 Since teachers and students have different visions of video games, in the end it can happen that they don't become educational at all.
 "Simply referencing or bringing games into a classroom does not a relevant lesson make"[^10].